 Veterinary Technician Bachelor's Degree Programs

 Learn about what a veterinary technician does and how it varies from a veterinary technologist's tasks.
-Find out degree programs available in the field and employment opportunities.
+Find out which undergraduate degree programs are available in the field, and explore employment opportunities.
 Schools offering Veterinary Technology degrees can also be found in these popular choices.

 What Is the Difference Between a Veterinary Technician and a Veterinary Technologist?

 The field of veterinary technology - focused on providing assistance to veterinarians - can be a bit confusing to someone who doesn't know a lot about it.
 This is because a veterinary technology degree can lead to two distinctly different, yet similarly titled, career fields.
 To become a veterinary technician, you must complete a 2- to 3-year veterinary technology program accredited by the American Veterinary Medical Association (AVMA).
 To work as a veterinary technologist, you must complete an accredited, 4-year, bachelor's degree program in veterinary technology.
 While these programs could also qualify you to work as a veterinary technician, they are designed to prepare you to work as a veterinary technologist.
 If you want to work as a veterinary technician, an associate's degree program is more appropriate.

 |Program Types||Veterinary technician associate's degree program, or veterinary technologist bachelor's degree program|